Brock Bolen

-Brock Bolen (born March 24, 1985) is a former American football fullback.
-He was signed by the Jacksonville Jaguars as an undrafted free agent in 2009.
-He played college football at University of Illinois and at Louisville.
+Brock Bolen (born March 24, 1985) is an American former professional football fullback.
+He was signed by the Jacksonville Jaguars of the National Football League (NFL) as an undrafted free agent in 2009.
+He played college football for the Illinois Fighting Illini and the Louisville Cardinals.

-High school career

-Valley View High School

-Ranked the No. 1 fullback by Tom Lemming coming out of Valley View High School where he rushed for 2,087 yards and 40 touchdowns as a senior, while running for 2,287 yards and 43 touchdowns during his junior campaign.
-He totaled 6,099 yards and 108 touchdowns during his high school career and was a three-time Most Valuable Player.
-Voted first-team All-State by the Dayton Daily News and Middletown Journal Herald, Brock Bolen garnered first-team All-District, All-League, All-Conference honors and was a PrepStar All-Region selection.
-He set seven school rushing and scoring records and was the Middletown Journal's Player of the Year and was named the nation's top high school fullback his senior year.
+Early life

+Bolen was born on March 24, 1985.
+He played high school football at Valley View High School in Germantown, Ohio.
+As a senior, he rushed for 2,087 yards and 40 touchdowns.
+He was ranked the nation's 28th-best running back prospect by Scout.com.

 College career

-Louisville Cardinals

-Solid two-year performer at running back after transferring from Illinois... versatile back who runs with power and can catch the ball out of the backfield... finished second on the team in rushing... has two 100-yard rushing games at Louisville.
+Bolen began his college football career in 2004 with the Illinois Fighting Illini, playing mainly on special teams.
+He transferred to play for the Louisville Cardinals, redshirting in 2005.
+In 2006, he rushed for 296 yards and scored four touchdowns, including one in a win against the Wake Forest Demon Deacons in the Orange Bowl.
+In 2007, he rushed for 456 yards and seven touchdowns, plus one receiving touchdown.

 Professional career

-Jacksonville Jaguars

 Bolen was signed as an undrafted free agent by the Jacksonville Jaguars on April 26, 2009.
 He was signed to the Jaguars' practice squad on September 6, 2009.
 On December 14, Bolen was promoted to the active roster.
 Bolen spent the 2012 season on injured reserve.

-Cleveland Browns

 On July 24, 2013, Bolen signed with the Cleveland Browns.
 On August 19, 2013, Bolen was cut by the Browns.

 Personal life

-Bolen is married to his wife, Haley.
-They reside in Waynesville, Ohio with their daughters Avery and Harper, and Boxer puppies, Diesel and Nellie.

 Bolen's father Jim is a retired US Army Special Forces soldier who served in Vietnam and went on to an adventuresome career before settling down in the US.
 That period of his life is chronicled in the autobiography, No Guts No Glory.